 // list.render();

-Instead of inheriting from HTMLElement, you can inherit from the Solarite
+For a more streamlined development experience, you can inherit from the Solarite

-function in the Solarite parent class.
+implementation in the Solarite parent class.

 If you want the component to have a tag name that's different than the name derived from the class name, you can pass a different name to define()